-TRAVELLING THROUGH ESTONIAN landscapes, it is easy to notice when you are approaching a manor house.
+Travelling through Estonian landscapes, it is easy to notice when you are approaching a manor house.
 Forests give way to fields and meadows, settlement gets denser, an alley appears by the road.
 The alley leads to a different kind of landscape, with big trees, often of foreign origin.
 This could be a manorial park, perhaps completely grown over, perhaps maintained to perfection.
 Soon enough, grand outbuildings come into view, and then the mansion.
-It's quite possible that the buildings are no longer there.
+It's also possible that the buildings are no longer there.

-There are records showing over 2000 manors at the beginning of the 20th century.
-They covered the country in a dense network.
-Manorial landscapes were elite landscapes that dominated the surrounding environment, Manors as economic units were established near bodies of water, preferably in naturally beautiful sites with expansive vistas: river bends, lake shores, high cliffs overlooking the sea.
+By the beginning of the 20th century, about 1200 manors covered Estonia in a dense network.
+Manors as economic units were established near bodies of water, preferably in naturally beautiful sites with expansive vistas: river bends, lake shores, high cliffs overlooking the sea.